DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 1. In the Apigee UI, Navigate to Develop...Proxies....

-2. Select the API Proxy called xxx_oauth_protected - this is the API proxy that includes the VerifyAccessToken policy.
+2. Select the API Proxy called *xxx*_oauth_protected (starting with your initials). this is the API proxy that you created previously.
+It includes the VerifyAccessToken policy.

 3. In the proxy overview panel, copy the URL for this proxy.